prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 ##### Native

-For an example of a native ad unit, see below.
+For examples of native ad units, see below.
 For more detailed instructions, see [Show Native Ads]({{site.baseurl}}/dev-docs/show-native-ads.html).

+In this example, we mark pretty much every type of native asset as required.

 ```javascript
 pbjs.addAdUnits({